beckswu/beckswu.github.io/_posts/2019-07-12-Convolution-NN.markdown

 ![](/img/post/cnn/week1pic1.gif)

-Why above filter works for vertical detection?  e.g. the image(left matrix), left half give brigther pixel intensive and right half give darker pixel intensive values.
+**Why above filter works for vertical detection?**  e.g. the image(left matrix), left half give brigther pixel intensive and right half give darker pixel intensive values.

 ![](/img/post/cnn/week1pic2.png)

 Above detected edge (value 30, 2 columns) seems very thick, because we use only small iamges.
 If you are using 1000 by 1000 image rather than 6 and 6, it does pretty good job

-**Inituition**: vertical edge detection, since example use 3 by 3 region where <span style="color:red">bright pixels on the left and dark pixels on the right (don't care about what's in middle)</span>
+**Inituition**: vertical edge detection, since example filter use 3 by 3 region where <span style="color:red">bright pixels on the left and dark pixels on the right (don't care about what's in middle in filter)</span>

 ![](/img/post/cnn/week1pic3.png)